 This course is taken by second year students as part of the University Core Curriculum.
 CORE 2101 considers the relationship between Christianity and culture through an approach based on principles of dialogue, development, and community.
 Texts from the Christian tradition paired with texts from non-Christian traditions demonstrate direct connections across cultures that influence the development of the Catholic intellectual tradition.
 The course seeks to foster the development of a community of conversation through a focus on key questions and significant texts that address these questions.
-Prerequisites: CORE 1101, ENGL 1201, ENGL 1202.
-3 credits.
+Prerequisites: 30 credits, CORE 1101, ENGL 1201, ENGL 1202.
+3 credits

-CPSY 1101 University Life

-Each first-year student is enrolled in a 1-credit academic course that meets during the first semester.
-This University Life Course, taught by the mentor with assistance from the peer adviser, meets once a week for 50 minutes.
-The objectives are:

-- to provide an academic context for resolving and planning academic and personal success; - to integrate computer technology into regular classroom instruction; - to familiarize students with University resources and opportunities; - to improve reading and writing skills as well as analytical thinking; and - to help meet the mission at Seton Hall University in "forming students to be servant leaders in a global society."

-College of Arts and Sciences
+CORE 3101 Engaging the World

+The third signature courses are discipline-specific and link the general principles of the Catholic intellectual tradition to the various disciplines.
+In this way, questions emerging from the first two signature courses find applications to the disciplines and professions taught at the University.
+Prerequisites: 60 credits and CORE 2101.
+3 credits

+ENGL 1201 College English I

+Structured exercises in writing and revising short essays based on themes suggested by representative readings.
+Prerequisite: satisfactory score on required placement test or ENGL 0100 or 0150 as appropriate.
+3 credits

+ENGL 1202 College English II

+Introduction to literature through representative readings in the three major genres of fiction, poetry, and drama.
+Training in methods of library research and the mechanics of citation, quotation, and paraphrase in the writing of longer research papers.
+Prerequisite: ENGL 1201.
+3 credits

-Fahy Hall, Room 118 (973) 761-9022 (973) 275-2564 artsci.shu.edu artsci@shu.edu Acting Dean: Joseph R. Marbach, Ph.D.
+Fahy Hall, Room 118 (973) 761-9022 (973) 275-2564 artsci.shu.edu www.shu.edu/academics/artsci

+Dean: Joseph R. Marbach, Ph.D.

 Associate Dean for Academic Administration and Outreach: Parviz Ansari, Ph.D.

-Associate Dean for Undergraduate Student Services and Enrollment Management: Christopher A. Kaiser, Ed.D.
-Associate Dean for Finance and Fiscal Planning: Susan Kilduff, M.A.
-Associate Dean for Graduate Studies and Curriculum: Susan A. Nolan, Ph.D.
+Associate Dean for Undergraduate Student Services and

+Enrollment Management: Christopher A. Kaiser, Ed.D.

+Associate Dean for Finance and Fiscal Planning: Susan Kilduff.
+M.A.

+Associate Dean for Graduate Studies and Research: T.B.D.

 Assistant Dean for Budget and Personnel: Catherine A. Buckley, M.B.A.

-Assistant Dean for Special Projects and Events: Miriam Lyons Frolow, M.P.A.
+Assistant Dean for Special Projects and Events: Miriam Lyons-Frolow, M.P.A.

 Director of the Ruth Sharkey Academic Resource Center: Mary Wislocki, Ph.D.

-General Manager of WSOU: Mark Maben, B.A.
-Assistant to the Dean for Student Services and Support: Luul Asihel, B.A.
+General Manager of WSOU-FM: Mark Maben, B.A.

+Assistant to the Dean for Student Services and Support:

+Luul Asihel, B.A.